Authority to manage the estate

 The tax form is an inventory of the assets to which the deceased was beneficially entitled, and of their liabilities.
 It is also a form for claiming reliefs and exemptions and calculating the IHT payable.
 It should be delivered within twelve months after the death of the deceased.
 Penalties may be levied if the form is lodged after that date.
 Usually the Executors will aim to deliver the account within six months to avoid interest being charged.
 Until the account is submitted, no Confirmation can be issued.

 IHT is payable on all property to which the deceased was entitled immediately before death.
-Certain types of property qualify for tax relief, for example a business or agricultural property.
+Certain types of property qualify for tax relief, for example a business or UK agricultural property.
 In respect of other property an exemption may apply.
 Two of the most important exemptions are benefits left to the surviving spouse/civil partner or to a charity.
 In both cases, no IHT is payable.

 The tax forms divide the deceased's assets into property with, and without an instalment option.
 IHT payable on property without the right to pay by instalments must be paid within six months of the end of the month in which the death occurred.